airpair/git-powered-collaborative-blogging/post.md

 database without any versioning or edit history.
 We wanted authors to be as comfortable as possible splatting whatever comes out of your head with no consequence or papertrail.
-When you click the PREVIEW button to see a full page preview your post, you will see the same copy of your draf markdown stroed in our db.
+When you click the PREVIEW button to see a full page preview your post, you will see the same copy of your draft markdown stored in our db.

 ** 3.3.2 Post in `COMMUNITY REVIEW` **